heinten/Introduction-into-CFD/3-backward-step/1-pre-processing.md

     Mesh has 2 geometric (non-empty/wedge) directions (1 1 0)
 ```

 In order to maniupulate the mesh, e.g. scale, translate or rotate, the OpenFOAM utility `transformPoints` can be used.
-For scaling by a factor of 0.1, e.g. reducing the mesh size to 1/10th, the command looks as follows:
+For example, reducing the mesh size to 1/10th and thus applying a scaling factor of 0.1 in all three dimensions, the command would look as follows:

 ```
 transformPoints "scale=(0.1 0.1 0.1)"